-Evolutionary biologists imagine a time before a particular trait existed.
-Then, they postulate that a rare gene arises in an individual and ask what circumstances would favor the spread of that gene throughout the population.
+Evolutionary biologists imagine a time before a particular trait emerges.
+Then, they postulate that a rare gene arises in an individual, and they ask what circumstances would favor the spread of that gene throughout the population.
 If natural selection favors the gene, then the individuals with the genotypes incorporating that particular gene will have increased fitness.
-A gene must compete with other genes in the gene pool and resist any invasion from mutants, to become established in a population’s gene pool,
+A gene must compete with other genes in the gene pool, and resist any invasion from mutants, to become established in a population’s gene pool.

 At first sight, it might seem that the most successful evolutionary strategy will invariably spread throughout the population and, eventually, will supplant all others.
 While this does occur, it is far from always being so.
 Sometimes, there is no single dominant strategy.
 Competing strategies may be interdependent in that the success of one depends upon the existence of the other and the frequency with which the population adopts the other.
 For example, the strategy of mimicry has no value if the warning strategy of the model is not efficient.

 Game theory belongs to mathematics and economics, and it studies situations where players choose different actions in an attempt to maximize their returns.
 It is a good model for evolutionary biologists to approach situations in which various decision makers interact.
 The payoffs in biological simulations correspond to fitness—comparable to money in economics.
-Simulations focus on achieving a balance that would be maintained by evolutionary strategies.
+Simulations focus on achieving a balance that evolutionary strategies would maintain.
 The Evolutionarily Stable Strategy (ESS), introduced by John Maynard Smith in 1973 (and published in 1982), is the most well known of these strategies.
 Maynard Smith used the hawk-dove simulation to analyze fighting and territorial behavior.
 Together with Harper in 2003, he employed an ESS to explain the emergence of animal communication.

 However, it is possible for a mixture of hawks and doves to provide a stable situation when their numbers reach a certain proportion of the total population.
-For example, with payoffs as winner +50, injury -100, loser 0, display -10, a population consisting of hawks and doves (or individuals adopting hawk and dove strategies) is an ESS whenever 58,3% of the population are hawks and 41,7% doves; or when all individuals behave at random as hawks in 58,3% of the encounters and doves in 41,7%.
-The percentages, or point of equilibrium, depend on costs and benefits (or the pay-off, which is equal to benefits minus costs).
+For example, with payoffs as winner +50, injury -100, loser 0, display -10, a population comprising hawks and doves (or individuals adopting a mixed strategy of alternating between playing hawk and dove strategies) is an ESS whenever 58,3% of the population are hawks and 41,7% doves; or when all individuals behave at random as hawks in 58,3% of the encounters and doves in 41,7%.
+The percentages (the point of equilibrium) depend on costs and benefits (or the pay-off, which is equal to benefits minus costs).

 Evolutionarily stable strategies are not artificial constructs.
 They exist in nature.
 The Oryx, Oryx gazella, have sharp pointed horns, which they never use in contests with rivals and only in defense against predators.
 They play the dove strategy.
-Up to 10% per year of Musk Ox, Ovibos moschatus, adult males die as a result of injuries sustained while fighting over females.
+Up to 10% per year of Musk Ox, Ovibos moschatus, adult males die because of injuries sustained while fighting over females.
 They play the hawk strategy.

 An ESS is a modified form of a Nash equilibrium.
 In most simple games, the ESSes and Nash equilibria coincide perfectly, but some games may have Nash equilibria that are not ESSes.
 Furthermore, even if a game has pure strategy Nash equilibria, it might be that none of those pure strategies are ESSes.
 We can prove both Nash equilibria and ESS mathematically (see references).

-Evolutionary biology and sociobiology attempt to explain animal behavior and social structures (humans included), mainly in terms of evolutionarily stable strategies.
+Evolutionary biology and sociobiology attempt to explain animal behavior and social structures (humans included), primarily in terms of evolutionarily stable strategies.